kcappieg/safari/Prototype/combat-engine_docs.md

 #####`addCombatant(name, combatant)`

-Adds a combatant to the `Combat Engine`, registering it with a unique name.
+Adds a combatant to the `CombatEngine`, registering it with a unique name.
 Throws an error if the name is already registered.

 Arguments | Type    | Notes
 ----------|---------|---------